jiang-junyao/IReNA/README.md

-If you use **both ATAC-seq data and scRNA-seq or bulk RNA-seq data** to reconstruct regulatory network, please run [ATAC-seq raw data preprocessing](https://jiang-junyao.github.io/IReNA/ATAC-seq-preprocessing) first to get bam file, peaks file and footprints file, and run codes of **part 1**, **part 3** and **part 4** in [IReNA tutorial](https://jiang-junyao.github.io/IReNA/tutorial).
+If you use **both ATAC-seq data and scRNA-seq or bulk RNA-seq data** to reconstruct regulatory network, please run [ATAC-seq raw data preprocessing](https://jiang-junyao.github.io/IReNA/ATAC-seq-preprocessing) first to get bam file, peaks file and footprints file, then run codes of **part 1**, **part 3** and **part 4** in [IReNA tutorial](https://jiang-junyao.github.io/IReNA/tutorial).
 If you **only use scRNA-seq or bulk RNA-seq data** to reconstruct regulatory network,